 Briefly, the perspective is as follows.
 Keynes argued that unemployment is caused by a deficiency of aggregate demand.
-The neoclassical followers of Keynes – including the Neoclassical Synthesis, Old Keynesians, New Keynesians, etc. (but not Keynes’ immediate circle at Cambridge, Post Keynesians or the Sraffians) – tried to maintain the neoclassical notion that unemployment is caused by “market imperfections” that prevent real wages and the real rate of interest from adjusting to their “natural” levels.
+The neoclassical followers of Keynes – including the Neoclassical Synthesis, Old Keynesians and New Keynesians (but not Keynes’ immediate circle at Cambridge, Post Keynesians or the Sraffians) – tried to maintain the neoclassical notion that unemployment is caused by ‘market imperfections’ that prevent real wages and the real rate of interest from adjusting to their ‘natural’ levels.

 The neoclassical position was simply a reversion to pre-Keynesian, marginalist modes of thought, in which it was considered legitimate to conceive of an aggregate labor market determining the real wage and an aggregate capital market determining the real rate of interest.
 It was already well recognized within neoclassical economics that imperfections could cause wage and price stickiness.
-If Keynes had been trying to say only that wages and prices could be sticky, he would not have been saying anything different to the prevailing orthodoxy.
+If Keynes had been trying to say only that wages and prices could be sticky, he would not have been saying anything different to the orthodoxy of his day.

 But Keynes clearly rejected the orthodox position on employment and interest.
 In chapter 19 of the General Theory, he argued that even if wages and prices were flexible, this would not eradicate unemployment.
 To the contrary, if anything it would be likely to make matters worse during economic downturns, because of the impact on demand of a redistribution of real income from workers to capitalists and rentiers.
 Keynes argued that, in general, nothing very decisive could be said about the impact of falling wages on aggregate demand and employment.